 All transcription services are the same

-No. Clearly, this is far from the truth.
+Clearly, this is far from the truth.
 In the first instance, the types of transcription services that companies provide differ drastically.
-Some transcription companies transcribe from tapes while others only transcribe digital files.
-Some also offer translation services, while others don’t.
+Some transcription companies still transcribe from tapes, while others only transcribe digital files.
+Various transcription companies also offer additional services such as translation, while others don’t.
 Some offer on-site transcription, while others receive their work virtually through the internet.

 In the second instance, the quality systems implemented by transcription companies differ.
 Some apply the three-level quality control systems, where the transcriber produces the work and three other people check the work.
 Others invest in their transcribers to proofread and control the quality of their own product.
 The quality control system of a transcription company determines the quality of the transcript produced; therefore the level of quality will differ.